 Just then, Blade arrives and proceeds to slaughter several of the remaining vampires.
 Afterwards, he then tells the two vampire hunters that he’ll take care of Ladu.
 Despite Makoto’s reluctance, she and her fellow partner take their leave.
 As such, Eric proceeds to use a technique where Ladu believes that he attacked Blade, but it was only an illusion as Brooks delivers the finishing slice to him.
 It turns out that this is “Deadly Sword Technique #1: Residual Moon”.

 Meanwhile outside, the two vampire hunters take out the remaining fanged fiends.
 However, they’re then approached by the Existence leader himself (voiced by J.B.
 Blanc).
-After Makoto gets reminded that there will come a time where she’ll have to “lay it all on the line” when it comes to hunting vampires, her dad (which in the English dub that detail is now finally revealed) charges at the fiend with his gun blazing.
+After Makoto gets reminded that there will come a time where she’ll have to “lay it all on the line” when it comes to hunting vampires, her dad (which in the English dub that detail is now finally revealed) charges at his foe with his gun blazing.
 However, the fiend manages to dodge the bullet barrage and not only shatters the automatic handgun, but knocks him out as well.

 By the time Blade manages to catch up, he’s too late to do anything as the vampire manages to bite Makoto’s dad’s neck and drink his blood.
 As it happens, a flash of painful memories begin to surge through Eric’s head.

 Afterwards, Blade leaps up to confront the fiend.
 It turns out that this was the same vampire that attacked his mother as he reveals the permanent scar on his hand.
-Eric tries to attack, but the fiend manages to kick him with enough force to send Brooks flying for several feet before he slams into several storage units.
+Eric tries to attack, but the fiend manages to kick him with enough force to send Brooks back several feet before he slams into several storage units.

 Just as the vampire is ready to head out, Blade is suddenly attacked by a pair of darts and gets pinned down.
 As the darts manage to take some of his blood, it turns out that they came from the fiend’s fellow cohorts as they make their escape.